 Fortunately, I do have enough buffer such that if I reduce the rent, my deal still works.
 It just doesn’t work as well as it did initially.

 Make sure you set the price such that you have a swarm of people interested in your place.
-After you’ve dwindled it down to 3-5 candidates who are interested and qualified to rent your place, make your pick as to who you think will be the highest quality tenants.
+After you’ve dwindled it down to three to five candidates who are interested and qualified, make your pick as to whom you think will be the highest quality tenants.
 Be careful to watch for any discrimination laws!

 Don’t get me wrong, I could write a book on all the mistakes I made on my first property.
 Instead, I spared you the small, insignificant ones and left you with the three largest.
 Hopefully, this article did not scare you.
 Clearly, I have made some big mistakes that I am dealing with appropriately, but I am still doing well.
-Stay tuned for another article in the next couple of months about how well my house hack did from a financial perspective, despite the setbacks.
-Hopefully you learn from my mistakes!
+And hopefully now you won’t repeat them!
 Happy investing!